zschaudhry/plantIdentification/README.md

 ## Usage
 - Upload a plant image using the sidebar.
 - Select the organ type.
 - View the results table.
-Click a row to select a species.
+Select a species from the dropdown to see its Wikipedia details.
-- Click the "Show Wikipedia info for ..." button to see more details.
+- Invasive species and toxicity info (if available) are shown below the summary.

 ## Requirements
 - Python 3.7+